Orchestras and choirs

 - We recommend maximum physical distancing and explore, for example, the possibility of using a facial visor during rehearsals.

 - We recommend that the conductor stands at a distance of 2 m from the players.
 We recommend that the same guide be applied to choir conductors.

 - We recommend collecting condensed water from wind players either with disposable cloths or in a personal container.
 The wind player puts his or her cloth in a closed rubbish bin or empties and cleanses the condensed water container himself or herself.

 - We recommend that shared supplies are not used.
 Everyone has personal music and instrument racks, pencils, rubbers and sheet music.

 - We recommend that the players do any additional cleaning procedures for their instruments.
 Employers supply cleaning products and cloths on request.

 - We recommend that any lip warmups by wind players is carried out in a way that does not allow aerosols to spread.
 If there are not enough spaces for everyone, a face visor or mouth-nose mask may be used to prevent the spread of aerosols.

-- If they wish, players and other staff can use mouth-nose mask, visor or breath protector for rehearsals.
+- We recommend that players and other staff use a mouth-nose mask, visor or breath protector for rehearsals.
 Based on a risk assessment, the employer can require the use of a mask.
-If protective equipment is used, care must be taken to dispose of the waste/wash generated by them in such a way that it does not present an additional risk of infection.
+When protective equipment is used, care must be taken to dispose of the waste/wash generated by them in such a way that it does not present an additional risk of infection.

 - We recommend eating meals performed in pre-arranged shifts so that not everyone is present at the same time.
 Alternatively, as far as possible, it is possible to spread out to more than one space.